Louise Walsh

 Louise Walsh (born 1963) is an Irish artist from County Cork.
-As of 2021, she lives and works in Dublin, where she is a lecturer at the National College of Art and Design.
-She is known for her public artworks which are located in Belfast, Limerick, Dublin and at London's Heathrow Airport.
+She was a lecturer at the National College of Art and Design.
+She is known for her many public artworks which are located in Belfast, Limerick, Dublin and at London's Heathrow Airport.

 Life

 Walsh was born in Cork in 1963.
 She attended Crawford Municipal School of Art and graduated with a Distinction in 1985.
 In 1986 she gained her MA in Sculpture from the University of Ulster, Belfast.
-Currently working in the Sculpture Department at National College of Art and Design, Dublin.
+She had worked in the Sculpture Department at National College of Art and Design, Dublin from 1996 - 2022.

 Artistic work

 Walsh is well-known for her work of life-size energetic figures, which can attracting controversy as they challenge conventional depictions of women.
 Her considerable technical skill and use of informal objects is commended by some commentators.
 She has exhibited extensively in Ireland and the UK with notable exhibitions at: the Irish Museum of Modern Art in Dublin, with ‘Sounding the Depths Phase Two,’ and also in Graz, Austria, Temple Bar Gallery in Dublin, the Arts Council Gallery in Belfast and the Belltable Arts Centre, Limerick.
-She has substantial experience in the field of public art with commissions including installation work at Heathrow Airport in London, sculpture within the integrated artworks project at the Royal Victoria Hospitals and work in Dublin, Cavan and Limerick.
+She has substantial experience in the field of public art with commissions including installation work at Heathrow Airport in London, sculpture within the integrated artworks project at the Royal Victoria Hospital and work in Dublin, Cavan and Limerick.